mikecinnamon/MLearning/[ML-24] Large language models.md

 * To get a summary, the user includes in the prompt instructions such as *summarize the following text, in no more than 100 words $\dots$*.

-* To get a translation, he/she includes something like *translate to French the following text $\dots$*.
+* To get a translation, he/she includes something like *translate to French the following text* $\dots$.

 ## What makes the transformers special?